jedelman8/nxos-ansible/README.md

 This is an optional step, but simplifies the Ansible playbooks by not needing to include a username and password for each task.

 ```
-cisco@onepk:~/nxos-ansible$ sudo mv nxos-ansible/files/.netauth ~/.netauth
+cisco@onepk:~$ sudo mv nxos-ansible/files/.netauth ~/.netauth
 ```

 **Edit the file**
 ```
-cisco@onepk:~/nxos-ansible$ cd

 cisco@onepk:~$ sudo vim .netauth
 ```

 Make changes using a text editor (example above is using vim) such that it follows the format below.
-Your file MUST look like the one below (*just insert the username and password for your switches*).
+Your file MUST continue to look the one provided (*just insert the username and password for your switches*).

-If the username and password differs for a switch or group of switches, you must then use the username and password parameters in the Ansible playbook for each task.
-This can be seen in the **Automated Data Collection** playbook examples that be found below.

-> Note: if you are using Ansible Tower, you'll need to disable a security setting to allow the use of .netauth to work, i.e. the reading in of values of a file outside of your working directory.
->
-> Note: this section will be updated over time to include instructions for using `ansible-vault`.

 ```
 # the .netauth file